fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

 - [ ] Custom crypto module compiles without errors
 - [ ] All traits properly implemented
 - [ ] Unit tests pass for crypto operations
-- [ ] Runtime integrates custom crypto successfully
+- [ ] Runtime integrates metamui crypto successfully
-- [ ] Node starts with custom crypto configuration
+- [ ] Node starts with metamui crypto configuration
 - [ ] Keys can be generated and inserted
 - [ ] Blocks can be produced and signed
 - [ ] Signatures can be verified